vladvoinea/fauxmo/README.md

 ### Dependencies

- - [http-parser] pip install http-parser
+ - [http-parser] install via 'sudo pip install http-parser'.
+ 	* Used by wemos-request class to parse queries from the socket stream.

 ### Requirements